 In addition to the above smart modes, the drone also comes with an automatic return home feature.
 This is a feature that will lessen the chances of losing the drone in mid-flight.
 You can manually activate this mode via the return home button on the remote controller or app and it will be automatically activated if the drone battery gets low on charge or if you lose connection.

 As you would expect from an Eachine drone, the EX4 performs very well, it has a stable flight thanks to its GPS, ultra-sonic sensors an its internal barometer.
 It hovers well, although if it is a little windy, it does tend to drift.
 Its range is pretty good as well, you can control it over 1km, which is close to what is officially stated by Eachine.
 The video streaming quality is pretty good, however, it does get a little choppy at times and the app sometimes freezes.

-This is a pretty solid overall drone, its relatively cheap for a drone that comes with a 4K camera and a 3-axis gimbal and it is suitable for everyone.
-If you are looking for a cheaper alternative to the DJI Mavic Mini, the Eachine EX4 is a good choice.
-Click on the button below for further details and its current price.
+This is a pretty solid overall drone, its relatively cheap for a drone that comes with an HD camera and a 3-axis gimbal and it is suitable for everyone.
+If you are looking for a cheap HD drone with a 3-axis gimbal system, the Eachine EX4 is a good choice.
+If you want more options, click on the button below for a list of the best drones for beginners.